sdotz/apple-news-format/README.md

 A collection of structs and helpers for generating valid Apple News articles.
 Use this between your CMS and content model to assemble an article and serialize to the [Apple News Format (ANF)](https://developer.apple.com/documentation/apple_news/apple_news_format) JSON.

-Publisher organizations have differing CMS systems and content formats, but you can use this to convert from JSON, XML or whatever structured formaty you like into Apple News format with a small amount of code.
+Publisher organizations have differing CMS systems and content formats, but you can use this to convert from JSON, XML or whatever structured format you like into Apple News format with a small amount of code.

-It is common for CMSs to represent at least the body of the article as semantic HTML, so the library also includes helpers for converting from HTML to ANF autmatically.
+It is common to represent at least the body of the article as semantic HTML, so the library also includes helpers for converting from HTML to ANF autmatically.
+This should do most of the heavy lifting for you.

 ## Usage
 ```go